-As our Shoot Like A Pro series on mastering some of the basic camera techniques continues, we look at your camera’s white balance settings and how you can get the most accurate colours possible.
+In this next section we’ll take a look at your camera’s white balance settings and how you can get the most accurate colours possible.

 You might forget all about setting the right white balance – especially if you shoot in raw, as then you can change it when you process your images later.

 However, you’ll need to get the right white balance in-camera to be able to assess the exposure and colours of your shots and achieve the best results.

 Your camera’s Automatic White Balance setting generally does a pretty good job of capturing colours correctly in most lighting conditions, but it’s not infallible.

 The main situation in which you’ll get better results by using one of the manual preset values is when your subject is dominated by a single colour or tone, such as a blue sky, orange sunset or even a large expanse of green grass.

 In these situations Automatic White Balance can set a value to counteract this strong colour, so you will get better results by selecting a white balance setting that suits the lighting conditions, such as Sunlight or Shade.